 S.B.
 No. 1556 amends Section 351.152 of the Texas Tax Code to expand the authority of certain municipalities to utilize specific tax revenues for hotel and convention center projects.
-The bill outlines a comprehensive list of municipalities that qualify based on various population thresholds and geographic criteria.
-Notably, it introduces new eligibility criteria, including a municipality that is the county seat of a county with a population of 60,000 or less that borders the Rio Grande and contains a United States military fort listed in the National Register of Historic Places.
-Additionally, it adds a new category for municipalities with a population of 7,000 or more that contain Lake Marble Falls.
+The bill outlines a comprehensive list of municipalities that qualify based on various population thresholds and geographical criteria.
+Notably, it introduces new eligibility criteria, including municipalities with populations of 7,000 or more that contain Lake Marble Falls, and municipalities that are the county seat of a county with a population of 60,000 or less that borders the Rio Grande and hosts a United States military fort listed in the National Register of Historic Places.

 Senate Committee Report: Tax Code 351.152 (Tax Code 351)